Top

 However, roughly 2 out of 10 people develop long-lasting nerve pain (Postherpetic neuralgia) that may last for months or even years.
 People with Postherpetic neuralgia experience unpleasant burning sensations that last long after the rash and blisters of shingles are gone.

-Diagnosis for Shingles or Postherpetic neuralgia
+Diagnosis for Shingles or Postherpetic Neuralgia

 Usually, no tests are necessary to diagnose Shingles.
 A rash in a band pattern is unique and should allow your primary care physician to establish the diagnosis.